AnthonyJCampbell/Sprint-Challenge-Applied-Javascript/README.md

 Often, when an event is intentionally triggered, you may want to do something as a result, which leads us to...

 3. What is an event listener?
 An event listener is a method that's added to a specific browser element.
 The method accepts two parameters; a event or event-specifier and a function that's to be executed as soon as the specified event fires on the designated element.
+There are dozens of different events you can use as a parameter and you can inject whatever function you desire.
+Finally, there's also no limit to how many eventListeners you can add to a single element.
+The function passed to the `.addEventListener()`-method can also do anything and everything you want it to do, within the parameters of JavaScript.
+At it's core, `.addEventListener()`is responsible for the vast majority of interactivity we see on the web nowadays.

 4. Why would we convert a NodeList into an Array?
+The DOM uses nodes and elements to keep track of the entire webpage.
+When we select a collection of web elements - let's say all the `<button>` elements - we get a NodeList containing all the relevant items.
+A NodeList looks rather similar to an Array at first glance.
+However, its prototype is different, which means that its functionality is dissimilar as well.
+To use all the array methods we've come to love (and occassionally hate), we need to transform the NodeList into an array.
+This can be done by using `Array.from(${NodeList})`.

 5. What is a component?
+Components are building blocks used in making our website.
+When using similar elements in more than place in a website, it makes sense to isolate and standardize that piece of code - let's say for a `<button>` or an element with class `.productCard`.
+In doing so, we'd make a single element, style it correctly and make sure it has the correct functionality, and then simply reuse this newly-made component wherever necessary, with some slight alterations if need be.
+Components are an incredibly powerful way to build webpages, large and small, and allows for rapid prototyping.
+It's much easier to slap a dozen pre-existing components together than hand-writing every single element and style indicator for an entire page.
+Bootstrap is well-known for it's incredibly versatile library of components.

 ### Git Set up